 A horse merely has to win a race during the early part of the season, or sometimes even the summer jumping months out of season, to be given a fanciful quote by the leading horse racing bookmakers for a race several months away at the Cheltenham Festival.
-Simply recognised as the Olympics of the National Hunt racing game, one week in March each year has become a constant focus for all involved with jump racing in the UK, Ireland and even France.
+Simply recognised as the Olympics of the National Hunt racing game, one week in March each year has become a constant focus for all involved with jump racing on UK betting sites, Ireland and even France.

 People start talking about next year’s Cheltenham Festival before the completion of this year’s Cheltenham Festival, and, as odd at it sounds, it’s like watching a Premier League team win a small game in the FA Cup and then fancying them to win a Champions League final the following season.
 The hopes and dreams of finding a Cheltenham winner are not just harboured by the owners and trainers of a horse, they are often even more entrenched in the punters and bettors of the sport they love and hold dear.
 The sign of promise, the glimpse of potential with jumps horses as they embark on their careers is all about future endeavours.
 By that, it’s clear we mean can the horse win at this season’s Cheltenham Festival, and more importantly in which race?

 This year’s Cheltenham Festival will take place at Prestbury Park, in the magical hills of Gloucestershire, south west England, The second Tuesday of March each year signals the start of the highly anticipated meeting that lasts four days and welcomes more than 400 horses during the week for 28 hard-fought races and attracts crowds of up to 70,000 people a day at the famous venue to decide champions and create legends.